top of page

 Rev. Dr.Lesha Agnew

-Rev. Agnew is the owner of LA Tax Solutions and NALA2 Greek & More, LLC in Saltillo, MS and employed s at the University of Mississippi in Oxford, MS.
+She is the owner of L A Tax Solutions in Guntown, MS, and NALA2 Greek & More, LLC in Saltillo, MS. Dr. Agnew was employed for eighteen years (18) as a Research Administrator III in the Office of Research and Sponsored Programs at the University of Mississippi in Oxford, MS.

 bottom of page